coostdocs/codoc/content/en/co/net/tcp.md

 ## tcp::Connection

 `tcp::Connection` is a simple encapsulation of TCP connection, it is designed for TCP server.
-When SSL is enabled in a TCP server, tcp::Connection will use SSL to transmit data.
+When SSL is enabled in a TCP server, tcp::Connection will transfer data by SSL.